-At the beginning of 1946, Bill and Evelyn moved to Rockhampton, Queensland’s third largest city at the time.
+At the beginning of 1946, Bill and Evelyn moved to Rockhampton, Queensland.

 Not long afterwards, they welcomed their first child, a son.
 They made their home in rented accommodation, an old Queenslander, a large highset timber dwelling in Bolsover Street, not far from Rockhampton’s city centre.

 A civilian again, Bill had to find work.
 He had a wife and child to support.